Tonkyboy/deepseek-r1-basic/README.md

-# Here is the code used in my Youtube video About the Open AI Whisper Library
+# Here is the code used in my Youtube video About the DeepSeek R1 API
 # Video
 Video is here, check it out!
 [Getting Started with DeepSeek R1 AI: Python Tutorial for Text and Stream Responses](https://youtu.be/PhUQCETR-w4)